CPdA-Omi/I.A.R.C./README.md

 # I.A.R.C.
-Interactive story coded in python in french.
+## Interactive story coded in python.
 Currently in development during my free time.
+* Actually in French but must be translate later...